Racism in early American film: 1910s–1930s

-African American
+African Americans

-In February 1915, the film The Birth of a Nation by D.W.
-Griffith was released.
-The film depicted Ku Klux Klansmen as the saviors to the nation that bring back a stable government and uphold American values.
+In February 1915, the film The Birth of a Nation by D. W. Griffith was released.
+The film depicted Ku Klux Klansmen as the saviors of the nation that brought back a stable government and upheld American values.
 The movie used actors in blackface to depict African Americans as mindless, lustful savages, portraying them as an active danger to White Americans to justify violence against them.
 After the movie's debut, racial violence against African Americans increased, including the revival of the Ku Klux Klan in November of the same year.

 In 1927, the film The Jazz Singer by Alan Crosland was released, regarded as being the first sound film.
 One of the central themes was the use of blackface by Jewish character Jack Robins.
 The use of blackface in the film has led to controversy, particularly in regards to its role in the plot and its Jewish character.

 Scholar Corin Willis said about the use of blackface in The Jazz Singer:In contrast to the racial jokes and innuendo brought out in its subsequent persistence in early sound film, blackface imagery in The Jazz Singer is at the core of the film's central theme, an expressive and artistic exploration of the notion of duplicity and ethnic hybridity within American identity.
 Of the more than seventy examples of blackface in early sound film 1927–53 that I have viewed (including the nine blackface appearances Jolson subsequently made), The Jazz Singer is unique in that it is the only film where blackface is central to the narrative development and thematic expression.